 - Let boil for a few minutes, though this dal is generally served thick you can make it according to your requirement.

-- Turn off the flame and lastly add 1 tsp ghee on the top of the dal.
-Gently stir and cover it with a lid to spread the aroma of freshly adding ghee to all over the dal.
+- Turn off the flame and lastly add 1 tsp ghee to the top of the dal.
+Gently stir and cover it with a lid to spread the aroma of freshly added ghee all over the dal.